The United Nations Voluntary Trust Fund on Contemporary Forms of Slavery

 Small-sized grants are awarded yearly on a competitive basis, and may be renewed if conditions are met.
 A call for proposals is issued every year in January.

 The Fund is managed by the Office of the United Nations High Commissioner for Human Rights, with the advice of a Board of Trustees composed of independent experts from the five world regions.
-The Board meets once a year to determine priorities, review policies and adopt recommendations on
+The Board meets once a year to determine priorities, review policies and adopt recommendations on grants.

 Between June and December, the OHCHR Support Team to the UN Slavery Fund analyses new applications as well as narrative, financial and audit reports on the use of previous grants.
 It also organizes pre-screening visits to project of new applicants and monitoring visits to the Fund’s grantees.